Credit cards for temporary residents

 Which banks offer credit cards to temporary residents?

-The range of credit cards available to temporary residents in Australia varies between banks.
+The credit cards available to temporary residents in Australia varies between banks.
 It also depends on the type of visa that you hold.
-For example, the conditions and requirements for people holding a 457 working visa may differ from those that apply to someone with a 417 or 462 visa.
+For example, the conditions and requirements for people holding a working visa may differ from those that apply to someone with a 417 or 462 visa.

-This table outlines the different Australian banks that offer credit cards to temporary residents, eligibility requirements and any specific cards that you can apply for.
+This table looks at the different Australian banks that offer credit cards to temporary residents, eligibility requirements and any specific cards that you can apply for.